ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 }
 ```

-This is error prone, because it's possible to forget the check when adding new randomizations It's better if it can be written like below:
+This is error prone because it's possible to forget the check when adding new randomizations It's better if it can be written like below:

 ```javascript
 (prm) => {